dhayalramk/Learn/pages/A ___ TryExponent ___ System Design Interview Guide%3A FAANG and Startups.md

 				- If many design constrains, then focus on most critical one
 					- Example: Social media design
 						- Focus on photos and timeline generation services.
-						- Lesser focus on: User re
+						- Lesser focus on: User registration and follow another user.
+			-
 	-
 	-
 	-